How was ISHA created?

-ISHA is represented at universities by its member groups, called sections.
-A section can be formed by, for example, the local history student club, or by any informal group of students who want to become active in ISHA.
-In case there are multiple universities in one city, or two or more universities in close proximity, founding a joint section is usually the best way.
+At a local level, ISHA is represented by member groups, called sections.
+A section can be formed by, for example, by a local history student club or by any informal group of students who want to become active in ISHA.
+In case there are multiple universities in one city or two or more universities in close proximity, founding a joint section is usually the best way.

-The member sections from all over Europe organize meetings on their own initiative.
-They can host a seminar, a large Annual Conference, or any other Europe-wide event.
-Many sections also organize smaller events on the local (their university/country) or regional (with neighbouring countries) levels.
-The ISHA IB coordinates the activities of the sections and also opens up possibilities to participate in varying projects with ISHA’s international partner organizations.
+The sections from all over Europe organize meetings on their own initiative.
+They can host a seminar, a large Annual Conference or any other Europe-wide event.
+Many sections also organize smaller events on the local (at their university/country) or regional (with neighboring countries) levels.
+The International Board coordinates the activities of the sections and also opens up possibilities to participate in varying projects with ISHA’s international partner organizations.

-The International Board is responsible for coordinating the organization, representing it towards other institutions, and for preparing the General Assemblies, in which ISHA’s policy is decided upon in debates and through voting by the member sections.
-Every member section has one vote, all counting equally.
+The International Board is responsible for coordinating the organization, representing it towards other institutions, and for preparing the General Assemblies, in which ISHA’s policy is decided upon in debates and through voting by the delegates from each section.
+Every section has one vote, all counting equally.

-The many tasks of the IB are carried out with assistance by the Council of ISHA and a group of other Officials (the Treasury Ćommittee, Editor-in-Chief of Carnival, Webmasters, etc.).
-The candidates for these positions come from the member sections and are elected during the Annual Conference’s General Assembly.
+The many tasks of the IB are carried out with assistance of the Council of ISHA and a group of other Officials (the Treasury Supervision, Editor-in-Chief of Carnival, Webmaster and Archivist).
+The candidates for these positions come from the sections and are elected during the Annual Conference’s General Assembly.